 This will give you butter that is somewhere in between softened and liquefied, which is the ONLY way to make this crumble.

-To a mixing bowl, add the flour, brown sugar, and pumpkin pie spice.
-Use your trusty fork or whisk to combine these three ingredients until there are absolutely no lumps.
+Combine the flour, brown sugar, and pumpkin pie spice until there are no lumps.

 Continue to slowly add the butter and whisk, until you have a nice crumbly texture.
-You may not need to use all 6 tablespoons of butter, so just continue to monitor the texture of the crumble as you add the butter.
+You may not need to use all 6 tablespoons of butter, so just continue to monitor the texture of the crumble as you ago.

 Use about 1 tablespoon of the crumble mixture to top each muffin, layering it right on top of your batter.

 Now, all there is left to do is bake them!
-Place them on the top rack of your preheated oven, baking for about 30-35 minutes, until the top is nice and firm (and crumbly!) and a toothpick comes out clean.
+Place them on the top rack of your preheated oven, baking until the top is nice and firm (and crumbly!) and a toothpick comes out clean.

 These muffins are ultra-moist, so you may get some moisture on the toothpick, but you shouldn’t see any raw batter when you poke on into the center of the muffin.